mosdef-hub/gmso/docs/formats.rst

 LAMMPS DATA
 -----------
-The following methods are available for reading and writing lammps data.
+The following methods are available for reading and writing LAMMPS data.

     .. autofunction:: gmso.formats.write_lammpsdata